Pernille RiekerResearch Professor

-Pernille Rieker's research interests are issues related to European integration (EU) and European foreign and security policy, including EU's, French, Norwegian and the other Nordic countries' foreign and security policies.
+Pernille Rieker's research interests are European integration (EU) and European foreign and security policy, including French and the Nordic countries' foreign and security policies.
 She has also done research on dialogue and conflict resolution more generally.
-She has a doctoral degree from 2004 (University of Oslo) and the title of her dissertation, which was published by Routledge in 2006, is Europeanization of National Security Identity.
-The EU and the changing security Identities of the Nordic States.
+She has a doctoral degree from 2004 (University of Oslo).

 Among her most recent publications are the books French Foreign Policy in a Changing World.
 Practising Grandeur (Palgrave, 2017), External governance as security community building - the limits and potential of the European Neighbourhood Policy (Routledge 2016) and Dialogue and Conflict resolution.
-Potential and limits (Routledge 2015) and the articles 'The EU, Russia and the potential for dialogue - Different readings of the crisis in Ukraine'.
+Potential and limits (Routledge 2015) and the articles: EU-supported reforms in the EU neighbourhood as organized anarchies: the case of post-Maidan Ukraine, Autonomy or integration?
+Small-state responses to a changing European security landscape (Global Affairs, 3 ,2017), 'The EU, Russia and the potential for dialogue - Different readings of the crisis in Ukraine'.
 (European Security nr 3 2016) and 'The EEA Grant.
 A source of Soft Power?’
 (Journal of European Integration nr 4 2015).

 EUNPACK project: EU's capacity for crisis response